JelindoGames/UnityVisualScriptingTutorials/README.md

 This is a step-by-step tutorial series for Unity's visual scripting system.

-It assumes a basic understanding of the Unity Engine and C#.
+It assumes a very basic understanding of the Unity Engine.

 ## Sections